mitodl/open-edx-plugins/src/ol_openedx_canvas_integration/README.rst

 Follow these steps in a terminal on your machine:

 1. Navigate to ``open-edx-plugins`` directory
-2. If you haven't done so already, run ``./pants build``
+2. If you haven't done so already, run ``pants build``
-3. Run ``./pants package ::``.
+3. Run ``pants package ::``.
 This will create a "dist" directory inside "open-edx-plugins" directory with ".whl" & ".tar.gz" format packages for all the "ol_openedx_*" plugins in "open-edx-plugins/src")
 4. Move/copy any of the ".whl" or ".tar.gz" files for this plugin that were generated in the above step to the machine/container running Open edX (NOTE: If running devstack via Docker, you can use ``docker cp`` to copy these files into your LMS container)
 5. Run a shell in the machine/container running Open edX, and install this plugin using pip